quicwg/base-drafts/draft-ietf-quic-transport.md

   use for validation (for example, the IP ID or UDP checksum).

 The endpoint SHOULD ignore all ICMP messages that are not validated or do not carry sufficient quoted packet payload to perform validation.

+An endpoint MUST NOT increase PMTU based on ICMP messages.
 Any reduction in the QUIC maximum packet size MAY be provisional until QUIC's loss detection algorithm determines that the quoted packet has actually been lost.